Reyshyram/Dotfiles/README.md

 # After installation
 You can customize your wallpapers using the Hydrapaper app.
 You can also change devices' names in the Quick Settings panel by opening the Extensions app and modifying the settings of the Quick Settings Audio Devices Renamer extension.
 In this app, you can also customize the other extensions.
-You may want to use the [Catppuccin for duckduckgo](https://github.com/catppuccin/duckduckgo) theme
+You may want to use the [Catppuccin for duckduckgo](https://github.com/catppuccin/duckduckgo) theme.

 # Things used
  - [Bibata](https://github.com/ful1e5/Bibata_Cursor) cursor theme